seanwuzzz/discordbot/README.md

 #### VCT
 `.vct match` : shows you the ongoing/ upcoming VCT matches
-`.vct match result` :  shows you the finished matches
+`.vct result` :  shows you the finished matches
 -> pick a match from the dropdown list to view detailed match info

 <p align="center">